Fescron/witrn-ui-bokeh/README.md

 The code on this repository builds upon the existing Python driver-functionality of [witrn-ui](https://github.com/didim99/witrn-ui) by [didim99](https://github.com/didim99), by adding real-time plotting (and logging) functionality using [Bokeh](http://bokeh.org/).
 The result allows the user to control a WITRN USB-meter to be controlled using a web-browser.

-Currently the code has only been tested using a WITRN C4.
-Functionality was tried to be added for the U2P but on first glance its protocol (see [this](https://wiki.cuvoodoo.info/doku.php?id=web-u2) and [this](https://git.cuvoodoo.info/kingkevin/web-u2/src/branch/master/u2_usb.c)) seems to be different.
+Currently the code has only been tested using a [Witrn C4](https://aliexpress.com/item/1005004748597690.html).

 <br>